 Guy M. Arnold.
 Mr. Arnold has extensive leadership experience in the financial services industry, having held leadership positions at various investment management firms for over 20 years.
-As President of Dividend Capital Diversified Property Fund, Mr. Arnold oversaw all aspects of a \$2.9 billion real estate investment trust ("REIT") and he is currently the Owner and Manager of GMA Holdings, LLC a commercial real estate investment firm.
-Mr. Arnold also served as a member of the Board of Directors for Steele Street Bank & Trust and is a member of the Board of Directors of the Children's Hospital of Colorado Finance Committee.
+As President of Dividend Capital Diversified Property Fund, Mr. Arnold oversaw all aspects of a \$2.9 billion real estate investment trust ("REIT") and he is currently the co-COO of Hunt Companies, Inc. Mr. Arnold also served as a member of the Board of Directors for Steele Street Bank & Trust and is a member of the Board of Directors of the Children's Hospital of Colorado Finance Committee.
 Mr. Arnold received his Bachelor of Arts degree from the University of Virginia and has been working in the financial services industry since his graduation in 1990.

 John S. Emrich.
 Mr. Emrich has significant experience in the investment management and financial services industry.
 Mr. Emrich served as a financial analyst or portfolio manager for over 13 years for various investment advisory firms.
-For four years, Mr. Emrich served on the board of directors for Iroquois Valley Farms, an organic farmland REIT.
 Prior to such positions he also performed business valuations and appraisal analyses at KPMG Peat Marwick, an accounting firm.
-Mr. Emrich is the founder and CEO of Red Earth Finance, LLC.